Sophie Friederike of Bavaria, Archduchess of Austria

 The feeling in the Imperial Court was that the young emperor should marry and produce heirs as soon as possible.
 Franz Joseph’s domineering mother considered several princesses as the future empress but Sophie wanted to forge a relationship with her familial House of Wittelsbach of Bavaria and the House of Habsburg-Lorraine.
 She arranged for a match between Franz Joseph and Helene, Duchess in Bavaria, the eldest daughter of her sister Ludovika of Bavaria and her husband Duke Maximilian Joseph in Bavaria.

 Sisi was young, naïve, and shy.
-Sophie was the stereotype of a nagging mother-in-law, always correcting her daughter-in-law but she was not really the monster her niece Sisi made her out to be.
+Sophie was the stereotype of a nagging mother-in-law, always correcting her daughter-in-law but she was not the monster her niece Sisi made her out to be.
 Although Sophie was tactless and indiscreet, this was not unusual for a royal matriarch.
 She had spent her married life with a husband who probably was somewhat mentally disabled and had to deal with many family issues herself.
 Sophie devoted herself to her four sons and their futures, especially Franz Joseph.
 She felt it was her duty to school Sisi in her role as Empress.

 In 1855, Sisi gave birth to her first child, a daughter, named Sophie Friederike, after her grandmother without any input from Sisi.
-Because Sophie did not feel that the teenage mother was capable of caring for her child, she had chosen the nursery staff and set up the nursery next to her own rooms.
+Sophie did not feel that the teenage mother was capable of caring for her child.
+She had chosen the nursery staff and set up the nursery next to her own rooms.
 This practice continued for Sisi’s next two children.
 In 1857, on a trip to Hungary which was a part of the Habsburg Empire, Franz Joseph and Sisi took their two young children along despite the misgivings of their grandmother Sophie.
 Two-year-old Sophie and her one-year-old sister Gisela both became ill with diarrhea and a very high fever.
 Gisela survived but Sophie died in her mother’s arms.
 The death of her oldest child would haunt Sisi for her entire life and she was held responsible for Sophie’s death by her mother-in-law.

 In 1859, Mexican monarchists approached Sophie’s son Maximilian with a proposal to become Emperor of Mexico which Maximilian did not accept.
 After the French intervention in Mexico in 1861, Maximilian changed his mind.
 In 1864, Maximilian accepted the crown of Mexico.
 His mother Sophie considered this a hazardous move and was strongly opposed.
-She considered it Maximilian’s duty to stay in Austria and provide additional heirs for the Austrian throne.
+She thought Maximilian had a duty to stay in Austria and provide additional heirs for the Austrian throne.
 Sophie’s fears turn out to be true.
 On May 14, 1867, 34-year-old Maximilian was condemned to death by a court of war, and on June 19, 1867, he was executed by a firing squad along with two of his faithful Mexican generals.
 Before the shooting, Maximilian assured the soldiers that they were only doing their duty, gave them gold coins, and asked them to aim precisely and spare his face, so that his mother could identify his body.

 Sophie and Franz Karl in 1872; Credit – Wikipedia